kbknapp/blog-kbknapp-dev/posts/010_shell_setup.md

 ## Navi

-Fuzzy search-able command cheat sheets.
+[`navi`](https://github.com/denisidoro/navi) is about fuzzy search-able command cheat sheets.
 Yes please.

 With this tool, I can search through (and create my own) command cheat sheets.
 It's difficult to explain, but when I press `<ctrl>+n` a TUI pops up (also using